joshpoll/retrofit/README.txt

 Full URL: https://github.com/joshpoll/retrofit/tree/randoop

 2.
 The Utils.equals(Type a, Type b) method is not tested.
-To see this, run
+To see this, either run the following on an earlier commit than the one mentioned in part 3 or run

 git checkout master

+and then proceed.

 mvn clean cobertura:cobertura
 cd retrofit/target/site/cobertura